History and Archaeology of the Highlands and Islands MLitt

-This programme brings together the disciplines of history and archaeology through the study of a specific region, the Highlands and Islands of Scotland
+This programme brings together the disciplines of history and archaeology through the study of a specific region, the Highlands and Islands of Scotland.

-If you have an interest in developing transferable skills in the study of regional pasts, specifically of the north and west of Scotland, the MLitt History and Archaeology of the Highlands and Islands has been designed for you.
+Whether you live locally, or globally, if you have an interest in developing transferable skills in the study of regional pasts, specifically of the north and west of Scotland, the MLitt History and Archaeology of the Highlands and Islands has been designed for you.

 *Funding support notice*

-Postgraduate Loans (SAAS) (Scottish domiciled and EU students)
+Postgraduate Loans (SAAS) (Scottish domiciled students)

-Loans for tuition fees are available from SAAS for eligible Scotland domiciled and EU students, and loans for living costs for eligible Scottish students.
+Loans for tuition fees are available from SAAS for eligible Scotland domiciled students, and loans for living costs for eligible Scottish students.